backslash-f/simage/README.md

 SImage().combineImages(source: imageURLs) { cgImage, error in
     if let resultImage = cgImage {
-        // Do whatever with the result image
+        // Do whatever with the result image.
     }
 }
 ```